shaik1002/biggitlabbomb/doc/user/packages/package_registry/index.md

 Several known issues exist when you allow anyone to pull from the package registry:

-- Endpoints for projects are supported.
-- NuGet registry endpoints for groups are supported.
-However, because of how NuGet clients send the authentication credentials, anonymous downloads are not allowed.
-Only GitLab users can pull from the package registry, even if this feature is enabled.
-- Maven registry endpoint for groups are supported.
-- Terraform module registry endpoints for namespaces are supported.
-- Other group and instance endpoints are not fully supported.
-Support for group endpoints is proposed in [epic 14234](https://gitlab.com/groups/gitlab-org/-/epics/14234).
+- Project-level endpoints are supported.
+Group-level and instance-level endpoints are not supported.
+Support for group-level endpoints is proposed in [issue 383537](https://gitlab.com/gitlab-org/gitlab/-/issues/383537).
 - It does not work with the [Composer](../composer_repository/index.md#install-a-composer-package), because Composer only has a group endpoint.
 - It works with Conan, but using [`conan search`](../conan_repository/index.md#search-for-conan-packages-in-the-package-registry) does not work.